← base-layer.ai

 When the project reaches operational maturity, the daemon already knows every design principle, every failure mode, every quality gate — not because they're in a document it reads, but because it was present when they were discovered.
 It maintains the system the way you would because it learned what "the way you would" means by doing the work with you.

 The recursive part is what makes it interesting: the daemon uses your identity model to maintain your identity model.
 It knows you'd flag a pronoun error.
 It knows you'd reject topic skew.
 It knows you'd prioritize outreach over refactoring.
-It applies YOUR quality standards to ITS work because those standards are encoded in the operating guide it runs from.
+It applies YOUR quality standards to ITS work because those standards are encoded in the behavioral specification it runs from.

 Maybe the right approach isn't "compress then serve" or "train then deploy."
 Maybe it's a model that is continuously being shaped by exposure, the way you are.
 Not a snapshot.
 A living thing that grows with the project.